 In the early 1950s Artemisa, became the hotbed of revolutionary activity with regular meetings in town halls and houses.
-In 1958, mom gave birth to her first son Jorge Luis, at the height of the fighting during the Cuban Revolution.
-Her second son, Carlos Alberto was born on May 22, 1961 amidst blackouts and curfews seventeen days after the Bay of Pigs invasion.
-In the days that followed, the island became gripped by fear as Committees in Defense of the Revolution were set up as neighborhood spying networks, property was seized and people disappeared or were summarily executed for suspected counterrevolutionary activities.
-During that time our father Jorge and his friends frequently went into hiding suspected of aiding the resistance.
+In 1958, Mom gave birth to her first son Jorge Luis, at the height of the fighting during the Cuban Revolution.
+Her second son, Carlos Alberto was born on May 22, 1961 amidst blackouts and curfews, 17 days after the Bay of Pigs invasion.
+In the days that followed, the island became gripped by fear as Committees in Defense of the Revolution were set up as neighborhood spying networks, property was seized, and people disappeared or were summarily executed for suspected counterrevolutionary activities.
+During that time our father, Jorge, and his friends frequently went into hiding suspected of aiding the resistance.

-The tragic separation from her parents as well as her friends and her country, followed by the sudden death of her husband was at times very difficult for mom to bear.
-But despite these great loses she endured by actively embracing life.
-She found great joy in music concerts, theater, cooking, card games and visiting her sons.
-And she loved making deserts for her friends when they were ill or needed a lift.
+The tragic separation from her parents as well as her friends and her country, followed by the sudden death of her husband was at times very difficult for Mom to bear.
+But despite these great losses, she endured by actively embracing life.
+She found great joy in music concerts, theater, cooking, card games, and visiting her sons.
+She loved making desserts for her friends when they were ill or needed a lift.

 We will never forget my mother's generosity, loyalty, elegance and sense of style.
 In honor of our mom's beautiful strong will to survive, we want to extend hope to those trying to overcome this disease.